 So how can we calculate the accuracy of a model?
 The basic idea is that you can train a predictive model on a given dataset and then use that underlying function on data points where you already know the value for y.

 This results in two values of y: the actual one, as well as the prediction from the model, which we will call p.

 The following table shows a dataset where we applied the trained model on the training data itself, leading to a situation where there is a new prediction p for each row:

 Table 2: A table with training data.
 We created a predictive model and applied it to the same data.
 This leads to a prediction for each row, stored in column p.
 Now we can easily compare how often our predictions are wrong.

 It is now relatively easy to calculate how often our predictions are wrong by comparing the predictions in p to the true values in y – this is called the classification error.

 To get the classification error, all we need to do is count how often the values for y and p differ in this table, and then divide this count by the number of rows in the table.

 There are two important concepts used in machine learning: the training error and the test error.

-- Training error.
-We get this by calculating the classification error of a model on the same data the model was trained on (just like the example above)
+- Training Error: We get the by calculating the classification error of a model on the same data the model was trained on (just like the example above).

 Let’s get started with the basic process you can use to calculate the training error for any given dataset and predictive model: